mozaikuu/mozaikuu/README.md

 ### Hi there 👋

-I'm a computer science engineer. i hope you like my profile 😊. enjoy your stay 😁.
+I'm a Data scientist. i hope you like my profile 😊. enjoy your stay 😁.

 Worked with many concepts like:
 OOP, SQL, Statistics, LLM, NLP, etc.

 expert in:
 many python libraries like:
-pandas, tensorflow, numpy, django etc.
+pandas, tensorflow, numpy, flask, opencv, nltk/spacy, scikitlearn, matplotlib... and many mooore..

 familiar with:
-Next.JS, HTML, CSS, Vanilla JS, etc.
+HTML, CSS and Vanilla JS.

 Communication is very important to me so lets keep in touch 😊.